TheOdinProject/curriculum/foundations/the_back_end/introduction_to_frameworks.md

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

 *   [StackOverflow: What is a Web Framework?
 How does it compare with LAMP?](http://stackoverflow.com/questions/4507506/what-is-a-web-framework-how-does-it-compare-with-lamp)

+*   If you feel spending more time reading on this topic, check out this [Excellent article](https://www.contentful.com/blog/what-is-a-framework/)